Deals of the day-Mergers and acquisitions

 (Adds Dish Network, Volvo, Veneto Banca, Berkshire Hathaway; Updates IndiGo, Celgene, Novae Group)

-July 6 The following bids, mergers, acquisitions and disposals were reported by 2030 GMT on Thursday:
+July 6 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2030 GMT on Thursday:

 ** Liberty Interactive Corp said it agreed to buy 62 percent of HSN Inc that it did not already own in a deal that values the TV shopping network at $2.1 billion.